 #4 – Kyoto Tower

 Why it’s so awesome: You may think by now that Kyoto is all temples and shrines, but it’s also a functioning modern city.
-This building is the tallest in the city and offers incredible views that extend all the way to the next city!
+The Kyoto Tower is the tallest in the city and offers incredible views that extend all the way to the next city!

-What to do there: Go up the tower at sunset if you want to see the city against the colored sky and make sure you spend some time explore the telescopes and touchscreen at the top of the building.
+What to do there: Go up the tower at sunset if you want to see the city against the coloured sky and make sure you spend some time exploring the telescopes and touchscreen at the top of the building.
 They highlight the best places in Kyoto for tourists, and you may get some new ideas for your trip from them!

-Why it’s so awesome: Pontocho is a lively alley that’s lined with restaurants that offer a range of Japanese foods from fine dining experiences to snack foods.
+Why it’s so awesome: Pontocho is a lively alley that’s lined with restaurants that offer a range of Japanese foods from fine dining experiences to snack foods that should be on everyone’s backpacking in Japan itinerary.
 This range and the quality of the food makes it one of the most popular places to visit in Kyoto for locals and tourists alike.